Tronuen/Data_structures/Singly Linked List/README.md

 ## Details
 The details of this study are as follows:\
 \
 __1- Adding:__ When our program runs, it first adds the data in the text file with a record in each line to singly linked list.
 Addition will be made based on the last digit of the number information.
-Elements of the list should be dynamic added to the list in such a way that the last digit of the number information decreases from the most value to the least value.
+Elements of the list should be dynamic added to the list in such a way that the last digit of the number information decreases from the most number to the least number.
+Also without text file, user can add record via the menu.
+For example, the text file content is as follows:

-Listedeki elemanlar numara bilgisinin son hanesi en fazla olan değere göre azalacak şekilde dinamik bir şekilde listeye eklenmelidir. azalacak şekilde dinamik bir şekilde listeye eklenmelidir.
-Ayrı ca text dosya haricinde kullanıcı da menü aracılığıyla kayıt ekleyebilmelidir.
-Örneğin text dosya içeriği aşağıdaki gibi olsun:\
 58 Ali Demir\
 16 Fatma Verimli\
 26 Ayşe Korkmaz\